jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Yet, we are not solely biological creatures.
 Did the caveman start a fire with lasers from his eyes?
 Did explorers map the world by flying across oceans?
 No, we are not superheroes.
 Our race, sex, and genetics do not keep us warm or grow our food.

-We are all biological vessels for technological evolution.
-We are not a species, but many species.
-Our diversity exists to we can operator entire technological ecosystems.
+We are not a biological species, but rather vessels for technological evolution.
+Our diverse sizes, personalities, and abilities exist so we can operate entire technological ecosystems.

-We outrace Entropy by learning the language of our fate: the free and widespread creation, adoption, and replacement of technologies on the technological tree of Life.
-Technological evolution has the exact requirements as the normal evolution that powers everything from slime molds to blue whales.
+We outrace Entropy by learning the language of our fate: the free and widespread creation, adoption, and replacement of technologies on the technological tree of life.
+Technological evolution has the exact requirements as the evolution powering everything from slime molds to blue whales.
 We need unfettered innovation to create a variety of new technological adaptions.
-Whichever adaptions most efficiently harness resources captures a niche and is rewarded with a job in Life's holy war against Entropy.
+Whichever adaptions most efficiently harness resources captures a niche and is rewarded with a job in life's holy war against Entropy.

 That's why our most important identity is the tools we use.
 Our tools, not our biology, enable us to find a niche and earn a living.
 Importantly, unlike biological animals, we can replace our tools and become new and improved technological species throughout our lifetime.
 Inventors are thus our heroes, the people who help our technological evolution are our allies, and those who oppose our technological self-improvement are our, and evolution's, antagonists.

 Seeing ourselves as biological beings had us chasing shadows.

 When we primarily identified with race, gender, or ethnicity, it allowed those with control over an important technology, from princes to supervisors, to become gatekeepers and stop everyone's evolution.
-Our false biological identities gave antagonists the falsehoods they needed to spin-up ideological stories about why their racial, gender, or noble superiority (supposedly) put them above participating in the evolutionary race everything must run.
+Believing in biological identities gave antagonists the falsehoods they needed to spin up ideological stories about why their racial, gender, or noble superiority (supposedly) put them above participating in the evolutionary race everything must run.

-Humanity would fight against these fictions, only to see another version pop up.
-Like a hydra, racism, sexism, and elitism are re-told by antagonists over and over because running the race of technological evolution is scary.
-So, antagonists hide their antagonism by weaving ideological shadows.
+When humanity fought against these fictions, another would inevitably pop up.
+Like a hydra, racism, sexism, and elitism could be re-born anew because biological identities had humanity distracted from the technological antagonism holding them back.

 We were born free, but everywhere, our technological evolution was chained.

-Yet, even with all their talented storytelling, antagonists always failed.
-They always prove human survival on this lifeboat called Earth is not based on our biology.
-Anyone who ever preached biological superiority inevitably fell in the face of technological progress.
+Despite their talented storytelling, antagonists always failed.
+They proved human survival on this lifeboat called Earth is not based on our biology.
+Any group who ever claimed biological superiority fell in the face of  technological progress.

 That progress wasn't perfect.
-Filled with antagonism, our evolution was so sporadic and uncertain that Entropy often caught-up up to humanity on the game board of evolution.
+Filled with antagonism, our evolution was sporadic on the game board of life.
+Entropy often caught up with us.
 The pain of its attacks was called layoffs, unemployment, homelessness, recessions, civil wars, depressions, and revolutions.
-The primary cause in these human affairs was not failed government policy or unfair history; it was thwarted evolution, i.e., the stream of adaptions needed to outrun Entropy was stalled because people wouldn't or couldn't adopt innovation fast enough.
+The primary cause of our suffering was not failed government policy or unfair history; it was thwarted evolution, i.e., the stream of adaptions needed to outrun Entropy was stalled because people wouldn't or couldn't adopt innovation fast enough.

+Nature made us pay for our sins.
 Every biology student learns evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
 That's why today, we protect every individual's technological evolution as a sacred right and teach it as an absolute obligation.

-Harnessing technological evolution seems simple to us now, but it took a big change to get here.
+Harnessing technological evolution seems simple, but getting here took a big change.
 Galileo taught us science over mythology, Jefferson freedom over servitude, Darwin evolution over creationism; this book teaches us Techvolution over ideology.
-The pathway to healthy economics is democratized, interoperable, and open-source technological products that let everyone find their niche.
+With it, we learned the pathway to healthy economics is Bumblebee economics via democratized, interoperable, and open-source technological products that let everyone find their niche.
 We judge our economic success by measuring the health of our technological ecosystem's checks and balances as biologists do with the natural world.
-Healthy politics is ensuring everyone has easy access to the tools that solve their pains.

-Because of Techvolution, we no longer have ideologues telling extremist stories to keep their followers loyal.
-Instead, we practice Techvolution that promotes moderation and problem-solving with its mixed-ideological politics and bumblebee economics.
+Perhaps most important, everyone has needs a mixture of tools to solve their problems, and thus everyone needs a healthy mixture of political beliefs to harness their tools.

-This change finally unlocked the productivity boosting potential of Internet Age technology like 3D printers, Augmented Reality, and Artificial Intelligence.
+Techvolution transformed the era of mass production into the era of mass collaboration.
+This change finally unlocked the super-productivity of Internet Age technology like 3D printers, crypto-currency, augmented reality, and artificial intelligence.

-Yet human Nature is not perfect.
+I am not naive.
+Human Nature is not perfect.
 We still have many problems today.
-But at least we know antagonism byway of bullying, lawsuits, and violence comes too naturally when we have authority over others, from teachers to coaches, executives to princes.
-We understand antagonism must be purged in ourselves and our community via the universal experience of real-life troubles (Mixed-Ideological Politics) and the reliance on others to solve our pains (Bumble-bee Economics).
+But now we know gatekeeping by way of bullying, lawsuits, and violence comes too naturally when we have authority over others, from teachers to coaches, executives to princes.
+We understand antagonism is best purged from our souls via the continued universal experience of real-life troubles and the reliance on others to solve our pains.

-Knowing Techvolution is like learning a language because once you understand this way of thinking, you automatically realize better tools are the true levers of power.
-This new philosphy also teaches us that gatekeeping a technology is a false god that, instead of securing one's future, destroys the checks and balances required inside ecosystems and thus antagonism leads to its own inevitable destruction.
+Knowing Techvolution is like learning a language.
+Once you understand this way of thinking, you automatically realize creating and distributing better tools is what truly secures everyone's freedom and prosperity.
+This new philosophy also teaches us that gatekeeping technology is a false god that, instead of securing one's future, destroys the checks and balances required inside ecosystems.
+Thus antagonism leads to its own inevitable destruction.

 Now, I must thank those who took the first leap.
-Decades ago many brave parents unplugged from ideology and ventured into the frontier to start a new society.
+Decades ago, many brave parents unplugged themselves from ideology and ventured into the frontier to start a new society.
 Because of them, we study, understand, and promote our technological evolution's new modes and orders.
 As a result, today's parents know every kid has an important goal to achieve and a fun story to live because, like in the natural world, there's always a niche to fill inside our ever-evolving ecosystem that's using Nature's currency to harness energy more efficiently every day.

-Now, our kids don't die in ideological wars, suffer economic depressions, and only rarely struggle with psychological torments.
+Now, all the world's regions sustain happy human life.
+Our kids don't die in ideological wars, suffer economic depressions, and rarely struggle with psychological torments.

-Instead, they are busy rolling their own dice on the gameboard of evolution as they work with other frontline workers under minimal, open, and accountable leadership, using any tool they need.
-Nature's currency interconnects them inside a technological ecosystem filled with open-source and interoperable tools that is selecting new adaptations so quickly it's edging us closer to perpetual profit while evolving Life closer to our glorious future among the stars.
+Instead, they receive the customized education and tools they need to roll their own dice on the gameboard of evolution.
+They work with other frontline workers under minimal, open, and accountable leadership, using any tool they need.
+Nature's currency interconnects them inside a technological ecosystem filled with open-source and interoperable tools that select new adaptations so quickly it's edging us closer to perpetual profit while evolving life closer to our glorious future among the stars.

 Along with their teachers and leaders, I helped my kids find their technological niche.
 And now I get to watch them achieve their very best.
 I advise them to re-read this book often to be sure their kids will continue evolving mankind to our highest potential.